 The grade of I indicates incomplete course work due to circumstances beyond the student's control.
-The Registrar shall change the grade of I to F if the incomplete is not removed within the succeeding semester, unless the instructor grants an extension of the time period for completing the unfinished work.
+The Registrar shall change the grade of I to F in letter graded courses (those receiving a final grade of A, B+, B, C, or F) and in courses graded Pass/Fail if the incomplete is not removed within the succeeding semester, unless the instructor grants an extension of one additional semester for completion of the unfinished work.
+If the work remains incomplete at the end of the additional semester, the Registrar shall change the grade of I